Andrey Listopadov

 TIL that Emacs Lisp has had generators since 2016, and generators are a cool feature in any language in my opinion!
 In short, Emacs has the generator.el package as it’s part since version 25.1.
 The generators are implemented via transforming code and act like iterators, even most of the functions are called iter-something.

 I’ve published two new packages for Emacs: - region-bindings.el and common-lisp-modes.el.
 Both are quite small and were a part of my configuration for a long time, but after small refactoring of my init.el I’ve decided to extract them.
+The first one, region-bindings is a from-scratch re-implementation of region-bindings-mode.

 Another post in the not-so-series about Emacs configuration.
 Today I will describe my configuration for managing the compilation-error-regexp-alist variable in a way that is meaningful for the current project I’m working on.
 Some time ago I faced a problem that the compilation-error-regexp-alist variable contains far too many entries for different languages by default.